Email FacebookTwitterMenu burgerClose thin

 However, if you’re worried that your funds are at risk and don’t want to take any chances, you can close your account with the company.
 The company will then transfer your money back to your checking account.
 This should be considered a last option.

-Betterment, for instance, transfers its users’ money back to their personal checking accounts after they close an account.
+Betterment, for instance, transfers its users’ money back to their checking accounts after they close an account.
 While the step is necessary for the worst-case scenario, you should first communicate with a company representative to see if the company can provide a solution.
 You don’t want to lose out on time when your money could be working in the market if you can avoid that result.

 Bottom Line